-- A National Health Service, Socialist Health Association, 2010
+- A National Health Service; Socialist Health Association

-- Seddon N; Quite Like Heaven?
-Options for the NHS in a Consumer Age 2007
+- Quite Like Heaven?
+Options for the NHS in a Consumer Age; Civitas

-- Batty GD, Deary IJ, Benzeval M, et al; Does IQ predict cardiovascular disease mortality as strongly as established risk Eur J Cardiovasc Prev Rehabil.
+- Batty GD, Deary IJ, Benzeval M, et al; Does IQ predict cardiovascular disease mortality as strongly as established risk factors?
+Comparison of effect estimates using the West of Scotland Twenty-07 cohort study.
+Eur J Cardiovasc Prev Rehabil.
 2010 Feb;17(1):24-7.

 - Tudor Hart J; The Inverse Care Law.
 Lancet 27 Feb 1971.
 1(7696):405-12

-- The Acheson report - up close from the BBC
+- The Acheson report - up close; BBC News

 - The Acheson Report